jasonmimick/mongodb-openshift-dev-preview/README.md

 ---------------------------------------------------

-*Note:* All development was done on MacOS
+*Note:* All development was done on macOS Sierra 10.12.6

 Here's a sample script to bootstrap your local OpenShift environment: